-Developing a framework for ethics is a daunting challenge considering the subjective nature of the goal, the infinite complexity of the world we live in and the self-serving nature of its inhabitants.
+Developing a framework for ethics is a daunting challenge considering the subjective nature of the goal, the infinite complexity of the world we live in, and the self-serving nature of its inhabitants.
 With that in mind, I think it is imperative that we strive towards this goal even if it is truly unattainable.
-If we all commit to behav see “the greater good” that utilitarianism strives for as a consequence of our decisions rather than a means by which to make them.
+If we all commit to behaving in a more morally conscientious way, we will see “the greater good” that utilitarianism strives for as a consequence of our decisions rather than a means by which to make them.